software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > - Start the implementation by adding the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project
 > - Add similar `SecurityConfig` and `UserDetailsServiceImpl` classes as instructed above
 > - See how the user registration is implemented in the [authentication example](https://github.com/software-development-project-1/authentication-example) project
+> - The password can be validated with a regular expression using the [@Pattern](https://www.codeproject.com/Questions/5324493/Jakarta-regex-validation) annotation

 ### Cross-site request forgery (CSRF)